profemzy/titans-mlops/README.md

 Titans Finance is a comprehensive, production-ready AI/ML platform that demonstrates the complete lifecycle of AI development for financial transaction analysis.
 The project showcases expertise across four key domains:

-- **🔧 Data Engineering**: Enterprise-grade ETL pipelines with comprehensive data quality validation
+- **🔧 Data Engineering**: Enterprise-grade ETL pipelines with Apache Airflow orchestration and comprehensive data quality validation
 - **📊 Data Science**: Advanced ML models for prediction, anomaly detection, and forecasting
 - **🤖 ML Engineering**: Production APIs with real-time feature engineering and model serving
 - **🚀 MLOps**: Complete model lifecycle management with monitoring and automated deployment